CESNET/ipfixprobe/README.md

 ## 📥 Input / Output of the flow exporter

-The availability of input and output types depends on the installed packages or enabled build options (see Project Setup with CMake).
+The availability of input and output types depends on the installed packages or enabled build options (see section of README Project Setup with CMake).
 By default, installing the `ipfixprobe` package enables standard raw socket output.

 To enable additional input capabilities, install the corresponding input plugin packages: